-The Group has been awarded a grant of up to £4,178,000 by the Department of Business, Energy & Industrial Strategy (BEIS) to build an industrial-scale Carbon Capture & Utilisation, Demonstration Plant at its Winnington site.
+The Group was been awarded a grant of £4,178,000 by the Department of Business, Energy & Industrial Strategy (BEIS) to build an industrial-scale Carbon Capture & Utilisation, Demonstration Plant at its Winnington site.
 The grant is subject to a series of conditions.
-During the year the Group received instalments of the grant amounting to £623,000.

-In 2014 the Company received a government eRGF grant in respect of the project to install a new steam turbine at the Company's combined heat and power facility in Winnington.
+In 2014 the Group received a government eRGF grant in respect of the project to install a new steam turbine at the Group's combined heat and power facility in Winnington.
 At the balance sheet date there were no unfilled conditions attached to the grant.